It’s the time when all the doubts, nerves and phantom injuries all hit you with a bang.

 9. Work out your race strategy

-Do you know what pace you are going to start at ?
+Now you know how you are going to start (Point 7) what other things do you need to plan for your route?
 At what mile will you take your first gel/drink ?
 Are you going to take walk breaks ?
-What is your pacing strategy ?
+What is your pacing strategy beyond the Phoenix park ?
 Plan out your mile by mile race pace and fueling.
 Mile 14 is not the time to decide you have run the first 13 miles too fast.

 10. Keep your runs short and sweet

 You wont get any fitter this week.
 A couple of easy 5ks is the most you should run this week.
 Take the time to focus on all other aspects of your training – mental training, checklists, logistics.
 Your legs have done their job.
 Give them a break for this week.
 They will be busy again on Race Day.